 Protect Your WordPress Site Content

 One of the best alternatives to keep your data secure is to make it difficult to replicate it.
 You may have encountered this before when you right-click on a web page and cannot copy it.
 The most common reason for this is that they’re using a WordPress plugin that blocks this.

 Protecting Your Blog Content:

-For protecting your written content you can always install a WordPress plugin that will prevent visitors from copy and pasting your site’s content.The ability to highlight and right-click on any content will be completely blocked.
+- You may always install a WordPress plugin to restrict people from copying and pasting your site’s Content.
+Highlighting and right-clicking on any content will be entirely disabled.

-There are a few plugins you can use to accomplish this, WP Content Copy Protection, Content Copy Protection & No Right Click and Prevent Content Theft, WP Content Copy Protection with Color Design.
+- You can use a few plugins to accomplish this: WP Content Copy Protection, Content Copy Protection & No Right Click and Prevent Content Theft, WP Content Copy Protection with Color Design.

 Protecting Your Blog Images:

 - There are many reasons why you should watermark any images or artwork that you share online.

 - Although several plugins and online tools may employ, they often produce fewer clear images.
 However, fora longer time you can simply use a watremark which will take you a long way.

 - In that way, if somebody tries to steal your original photographs, you’ll be able to show them the watermark.
 Aside from that, it’s harder for someone to steal your work if it’s protected with a watermark.